kgolder92/petraits/README.md

 2. Install dependencies with `npm install`

-3. Create a database in PostgreSQL names `petraits`
+3. Create a database in PostgreSQL named `petraits`.
+These instructions and the .env.example assume a database and user named `petraits`
 4. Execute the database schema
     `$psql -d petraits -U petraits -f schema.sql`
 5. Copy `.env.example` to `.env`